alejandro-velardo/NUWE_Auth_Challenge/README.md

 have the REST Client extension installed in VScode.
 If not, use this file as documentation to understand the API's functioning.

+IMPORTANT: The REST CLient Requests have been declared using PORT 3090. it has been tried to retrieve the PORT N. from the .env file but could not, so it is suggested to use the same port n. in your deployment.
+If this is not your case, the URLs for every request will have to be changed manually.

 ## Recognition

 Codefactor's code valuation: